 1415 E Tudor Road, Anchorage, Alaska 99507-1033Medical Assistant – Certificate Program

 The Certificate program at Alaska Career College is taught at their campus in the city of Anchorage.
 The majority of of the school’s 378 students are on 2-year programs.
 The Medical Assisting program, with a duration of 46 credit hours, is the college’s largest program.
 The school is institutionally accredited by the Accrediting Commission of Career Schools and Colleges.* Fees for tuition are about $15,315 for each academic year.

 2221 E Northern Lights Blvd Ste 120, Anchorage, Alaska 99508Medical Assistant – Certificate Program

-Charter College’s Certificate program in Medical Assisting is imparted at their Anchorage campus in the city of Anchorage.
-This is a full, 4-year private college with 3,267 students, about 0% are postgraduates.
-Charter College-Anchorage is institutionally accredited by the Accrediting Council for Independent Colleges and Schools.* Fees for tuition are broadly about $21,887 for each academic year.
+The Certificate program at Charter College is imparted at their Anchorage campus in the city of Anchorage.
+This is a full, 4-year private college with 3,267 students, of which 100% are undergraduates.
+Charter College-Anchorage has institutional accreditation from the Accrediting Council for Independent Colleges and Schools.* Fees for tuition are broadly about $21,887 for each academic year.

 3211 Providence Drive, Anchorage, Alaska 99508Medical Assisting – Associate Program